 However, I thought that I had dealt with my grief.

 I was always there to talk my mother back when she would be visibly upset over a memory or a sensitive time of year.
-I would speak often of my father to others.
+I would often speak of my father to others.

 I was able to discuss memories without tears.

-When I got married and received my spouse visa to move over to Scotland I knew that I was entering an exciting, but also somewhat terrifying territory.
+When I got married and received my spouse visa to move over to Scotland, I knew that I was entering an exciting, but also somewhat terrifying territory.
 I had just spent the past four years in a metaphorical safety blanket.
 Sure, I had lost my father, but I was still living in a home filled with his memory.
 I could still feel him very much in my life.
 I was also very connected to my family, my home, and had built a sense of comfort that I was about to surrender.